-We have audited the accompanying general purpose financial statements of the Pennsylvania Intergovernmental Cooperation Authority (the "Authority") as of June 30, 1999 and for the year then ended, listed in the foregoing table of contents.
+We have audited the accompanying general purpose financial statements of the Pennsylvania Intergovernmental Cooperation Authority (the "Authority") as of June 30, 2000 and for the year then ended, listed in the foregoing table of contents.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the general purpose financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the general purpose financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall general purpose financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.